-397. In 2012, Dr. Fishman updated the guide and continued emphasizing the "catastrophic" "under-treatment" of pain and the "crisis" such under-treatment created: Given the magnitude of the problems related to opioid analgesics, it can be tempting to resort to draconian solutions: clinicians may simply stop prescribing opioids, or legislation intended to improve pharmacovigilance may inadvertently curtail patient access to care.
-As we work to reduce diversion and misuse of prescription opioids, it's critical to remember that the problem of unrelieved pain remains as urgent as ever.132

-398. The updated guide still assures that "[o]pioid therapy to relieve pain and improve function is legitimate medical practice for acute and chronic pain of both cancer and noncancer origins."133 Nevada doctors could read the guide to obtain CME credit.
+• • 448.
+In 2012, Dr. Fishman updated the guide and continued emphasizing the "catastrophic" "under-treatment" of pain and the "crisis" such under-treatment created: Given the magnitude of the problems related to opioid analgesics, it can be tempting to resort to draconian solutions: clinicians may simply stop prescribing opioids, or legislation intended to improve pharmacovigilance may inadvertently curtail patient access to care.
+As we work to reduce diversion and misuse of prescription opioids, it's critical to remember that the problem of unrelieved pain remains as urgent as ever.
+145 449.
+The updated guide still assures that "[o]pioid therapy to relieve pain and opioid treatment was a viable and safe option for treating chronic pain.

-In another guide by Dr. Fishman, he continues to downplay the risk of addiction: "I believe clinicians must be very careful with the label 'addict.'
-I draw a distinction between a 'chemical coper' and an addict."134 The guide also continues to present symptoms of addiction as symptoms of "pseudoaddiction."
-These physician's guides were available to and were intended to reach doctors in Nevada.
+- rapy to relieve pain and improve function is legitimate medical practice for acute and chronic pain of both cancer and noncancer origins."146 Nevada doctors could read the guide to obtain CME credit. - In another guide by Dr. Fishman, he continues to downplay the risk of addiction: "I believe clinicians must be very careful with the label 'addict.'
+I draw a distinction between a 'chemical coper' and an addict."
+The guide also continues to present symptoms of addiction as symptoms of "pseudoaddiction."
+These physician's guides were available to and were intended to reach doctors in Nevada. - c.
+The Manufacturer Defendants Disseminated Their Misrepresentations Through Continuing Medical Education Programs.